SimpleITK/SimpleITK/Documentation/docs/source/fundamentalConcepts.rst

    * `2D or 3D DisplacementFieldTransform <https://itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1DisplacementFieldTransform.html>`_.
    * `Transform <https://itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1Transform.html>`_.

-2. To really understand the structure of SimpleITK transforms and how to work with them we recommend some hands-on interaction using the `SimpleITK Jupyter notebooks <https://github.com/InsightSoftwareConsortium/SimpleITK-Notebooks>`_ (Python and R only).
+2. To really understand the structure of SimpleITK transforms and how to work with them, we recommend some hands-on interaction using the `SimpleITK Jupyter notebooks <https://github.com/InsightSoftwareConsortium/SimpleITK-Notebooks>`_ (Python and R only).